Adelaide street art murals are as good as you’ll find in any city in the world.

 Weird Adelaide Street Art

-In a car park just off Hindley Street, you will find a wall covered in street art.
-Walk by the laneway next to Jimmy Hendrix, and you can’t miss it.
+Walk into the laneway next to Jimmy Hendrix, and you can’t miss it.

 Adelaide CBD Street Art (South Terrace area)